How to Design Transition Equations

 First, imagine you have a row of playing cards.
 We process these cards one by one from left to right, just like traversing an array, and ultimately divide them into several piles.

-For example, the cards mentioned above will eventually be divided into 5 piles (we consider card A to be the largest and card 2 to be the smallest).
+For example, the aforementioned cards will ultimately be divided into 5 piles (we consider the Ace to have the highest value and the 2 to have the lowest value).

-Why should you place the card on the leftmost pile when there are multiple options?
+Why place the card on the leftmost pile when multiple options are available?
 This ensures that the top cards of the piles are in order (2, 4, 7, 8, Q), proof omitted.

-By following the rules above, you can calculate the longest increasing subsequence.
+Following these rules, you can determine the longest increasing subsequence.
 The number of piles corresponds to the length of the longest increasing subsequence, proof omitted.

-The previous article Detailed Explanation of the Binary Search Algorithm provides an in-depth look at the details and variations of binary search, which is perfectly applied here.
-If you haven't read it, it is highly recommended.
+The previous article Binary Search Algorithm Detailed Explanation provides a thorough introduction to the details and variants of binary search.
+It is perfectly applicable here, and if you haven't read it, we strongly recommend doing so.

 class Solution {